 Students who plan to receive an Associate in Applied Science degree or a diploma must file an "Application for Graduation" form with the Student Services Office prior to registration of the student's final semester.
+Applications are also available on STInet (stinet.southeasttech.edu) under the Students Tab/Student Forms.

 Diplomas are "awarded" only twice a year in May and December.
 It is the students responsibility to make sure all graduation requirements, including all required coursework, is met.